TasnimAnas/B2B-Sales-Dashboard-With-Prediction-System/Readme.md

-# B2B Sales Dashboard With Prediction System
+# AI-Powered Sales Management and Forecasting

 This project is a full-stack application that provides a B2B sales dashboard with predictive analytics.
 It consists of a React frontend, a Flask backend for ML model serving, and a servlet backend (Java) for additional server-side logic.